A reconciliation of the Pryce-Ward and Klein-Nishina statistics for semi-classical simulations of annihilation photons

 We wish to identify an artificially modified form of the Pryce-Ward cross section.
 It needs to be a function of the initial-polarization-relative azimuthal angles $\phi_1,\phi_2$, such that it simultaneously recovers the two-photon correlations from Eq.~(\ref{pryce_ward}), as well as the single-photon scattering statistics from Eq.~(\ref{klein_nishina}).
 Its differential form \mbox{$\D^4\sigma/\D^2\omega_1\D^2\omega_2$} is to be expressed over the solid angle elements \mbox{$\D^2\omega_i=\D(\cos\theta_i)\D\phi_i$}, distinguishing it from the original Pryce-Ward form in Eq.~(\ref{pryce_ward}).

-To this end, we assume an appropriate ansatz comprising the azimuthal terms $\cos2\phi_1$, $\cos2\phi_2$ and \mbox{$\cos2(\phi_2-\phi_1)$}, as motivated by the Pryce-Ward and Klein-Nishina cross sections themselves.
+To this end we assume an appropriate ansatz comprising the azimuthal terms $\cos2\phi_1$, $\cos2\phi_2$ and \mbox{$\cos2(\phi_2-\phi_1)$}, as motivated by the Pryce-Ward and Klein-Nishina cross sections themselves.
 We provide the details of this derivation in Section~\ref{supplement_ansatz} of the Supplementary note.
-In short, we impose the following conditions upon the modified cross section: \begin{itemize}[noitemsep,topsep=2pt,leftmargin=0.05\linewidth] \item it must recover the familiar form of the Price-Ward cross section in the fixed coordinate frame; \item when marginalized over the angular parameters of one photon, the Klein-Nishina form for the second photon must remain; \item it must have the same form for both photons, i.e. it must be symmetric upon the exchange of photon parameters \mbox{$\theta_1,\phi_1\leftrightarrow\theta_2,\phi_2$}; \item it must be non-negative everywhere. \end{itemize} The solution that satisfies all these conditions is not unique.
+In short, we impose the following conditions upon the modified cross section: \begin{itemize}[noitemsep,topsep=2pt,leftmargin=0.05\linewidth] \item it must recover the familiar form of the Price-Ward cross section in the fixed coordinate frame; \item when marginalized over the angular parameters of one photon, the initial-polarization-relative Klein-Nishina form for the second photon must remain; \item it must have the same form for both photons, i.e. must be symmetric upon the exchange of photon parameters \mbox{$\theta_1,\phi_1\leftrightarrow\theta_2,\phi_2$}; \item it must be non-negative everywhere. \end{itemize} The solution that satisfies all these conditions is not unique.
 In fact, assuming a minimal physically motivated ansatz, two free parameters remain for a set of possible solutions.